 Megan Armstrong Megan Armstrong is a student in the Masters in Psychology program at Stony Brook University, and the lab manager of Dr. Scott's Stress, Emotions and Health Lab.
 Megan is interested in studying aging, and more specifically, psychopathology in older adults.
 Megan has also worked with an elderly population at the Bristal Assisted Living for several years, and would like to eventually become a clinical geriatric psychologist.

-Giselle Ferguson Giselle Ferguson is a first year Ph.D. student in the Social and Health Psychology program at Stony Brook University.
+Giselle Ferguson Giselle Ferguson is a second year Ph.D. student in the Social and Health Psychology program at Stony Brook University.
 In the spring of 2019, Giselle earned her B.A. in Psychology from the College of William and Mary in Virginia, and she now plans to continue to study her research interest of social norms during her time at Stony Brook University.
 Specifically, Giselle is interested in how compliance with or defiance of social norms influences stress and health outcomes across the lifespan.
 Giselle is a recipient of a Stony Brook University Graduate Council Fellowship.

 Ginny Natale Dr. Ginny L. Natale is a postdoctoral researcher in neuroepidemiology and public health.
 Her broad training in both biological and social sciences bring a unique perspective to the study of aging and the social determinants of health and ADRD.
 Currently, her postdoc research is focused on targeting my prior research areas to examine how social factors serve as a risk of risks of developing ADRD pathology and cognitive impairment.
 In essence, Dr. Natale seeks to apply my previous experience on racial/ethnic health disparities in chronic disease and disability to the study of aging.
 Her knowledge of social disadvantage and health outcomes will add a new perspective to the aging discussions and understanding of additional risk factors for Alzheimer ’s disease and related dementias (ADRD) beyond strictly genetic or biological processes.
 Her long-term professional goals include being an expert in the field of minority aging and the health disparities in ADRD pathology and disease progression.

-Giancarlo Pasquini Giancarlo Pasquini is a third year Ph.D. student in the Social and Health Psychology program at Stony Brook University.
+Giancarlo Pasquini Giancarlo Pasquini is a Ph.D. candidate in the Social and Health Psychology program at Stony Brook University.
 He was born and raised in California and received a B.A. in Psychology and Social Behavior with a minor in Public Health from the University of California, Irvine.
 His current work with the ESCAPE study focuses on the links between adverse events experienced in childhood and the lasting impact of emotional well-being in adulthood.
 Specifically, he is interested in the features of one’s home and neighborhood environments that may be perceived as stressful or threatening.
 Additionally, Giancarlo is interested in better understanding health disparities and developing strategies to disseminate research findings directly to community members in an effort to promote health and reduce these disparities.
 He uses both qualitative and quantitative data in an attempt to better understand the social factors of stress and health.

 Suparna Rajaram - https://rajarammemorylab.com/ Suparna Rajaram is Distinguished Professor of Psychology and former Associate Dean of the College of Arts and Sciences at Stony Brook University.
 Dr. Rajaram received her B.A. from Mt.
 Carmel College, Bengaluru and M.A. from Bengaluru University, India, M.S. from Purdue University and Ph.D. from Rice University, USA, and conducted postdoctoral research at Temple Medical School, USA.
 Dr. Rajaram studies human memory, with a particular interest in the cognitive mechanisms that underpin memory transmission and collective memory in groups and social networks, aging and memory, and culture and cognition.
 Her earlier work on explicit and implicit memory contributed to major theories of memory.
 Dr. Rajaram’s research has been supported by the NIMH, NSF, Russell Sage Foundation, and Google, and includes an award-winning paper.
 Dr. Rajaram has served as President of the Association for Psychological Science (APS), member of APS’s Board of Directors, Chair of the Psychonomic Society’s Governing Board, Chair of the Psychonomic Society’s Publications Committee, Founding Chair of the APS Rising Stars committee, and member of NSF’s Behavioral and Cognitive Sciences Committee of Visitors.
 She is Co-founder of the international group Women in Cognitive Science (founded in 2001) that is supported by NSF to promote gender equity in cognitive sciences.
 Rajaram is a recipient of the Psychonomic Society’s inaugural Clifford T. Morgan Distinguished Leadership Award, the Visiting Scholar CLASS Award from Nanyang Technological University, Singapore, and the NIMH/FIRST award.
 She has been Associate Editor of Psychological Science, Psychological Bulletin, and Memory and Cognition.
 Rajaram is a fellow of the American Academy of Arts and Sciences, American Association for the Advancement of Science, APS, APA, EPA, the Psychonomic Society, and the Society of Experimental Psychologists.